 Gin needn't be saved for cocktails - it can be used in everything from cakes to jams.
 Here are a few of our suggestions....

 Fish and Chips.
 Who'd have thought it?
-James Martin says that adding a splash of gin and tonic to your batter ingredients results in perfectly light, crispy fish.
+You can add a little gin and tonic to a batter mix for perfectly light, crispy fish.
 We're not sure what the science is behind this one, but hey, it's an excuse to get stuck into the G&Ts while we're cooking.

 Jelly.
 For a grown up take on the childhood favourite, try adding gin - it elevates a basic dessert to dinner party status, and it's fun and easy to make.